trishume/trishume.github.com/_posts/2023-12-02-tracing-methods.md

 ## Intel Processor Trace

 [Intel Processor Trace](https://easyperf.net/blog/2019/08/23/Intel-Processor-Trace) is a hardware technology on Intel chips since Skylake which allows recording a trace of *every instruction the processor executes* via recording enough info to reconstruct the control flow in a super-compact format, along with fine-grained timing info.
-It has extremely low overhead since it's done by hardware and writes bypass the cache so the only overhead is reducing main memory bandwidth by about 1GB/s, I see no noticeable overhead at all on most program benchmarks I've tested.
+It has extremely low overhead since it's done by hardware and writes bypass the cache so the only overhead is reducing main memory bandwidth by about 1GB/s.
+I see no noticeable overhead at all on most program benchmarks I've tested.

 You can access a dump of the assembly instructions executed in a recorded region using [`perf`](https://man7.org/linux/man-pages/man1/perf-intel-pt.1.html), [`lldb`](https://lldb.llvm.org/use/intel_pt.html) and [`gdb`](https://easyperf.net/blog/2019/08/30/Intel-PT-part2).

 ### magic-trace

-However this isn't useful to most people, so when at Jane Street I created [magic-trace](https://github.com/janestreet/magic-trace) along with my intern Chris Lambert, which generates a trace file (using FTF and Perfetto as described above) which visualizes *every function call* in a program execution.
+However assembly traces aren't useful to most people, so when at Jane Street I created [magic-trace](https://github.com/janestreet/magic-trace) along with my intern Chris Lambert, which generates a trace file (using FTF and Perfetto as described above) which visualizes *every function call* in a program execution.
 Jane Street generously open-sourced it so anyone can use it!
 Since then it's been extended to support tracing into the kernel as well.
 I wrote [a blog post about how it works for the Jane Street tech blog](https://blog.janestreet.com/magic-trace/).

 ![magic-trace demo](https://github.com/janestreet/magic-trace/raw/master/docs/assets/stage-3.gif)